 Give me a kiss! (polite)

-And that’s it, now you know how to say kiss me in Italian in all its forms!
+And that’s the end of our lesson on how to say kiss me in Italian in all its forms!

-❤️ If you liked this lesson on how do you say kiss me in Italian, consider sharing it with your social media friends who are also studying Italian.
+❤️ If you liked this lesson on how to say kiss me in Italian, consider sharing it with your social media friends who are also studying Italian.